 - Cowering or hiding

 - Urinating or defecating

 What exactly causes a cat or dog to be fearful or anxious?
 Here are the three most common reasons.

 While there can be a variety of reasons why your pet is fearful or anxious, fear typically has to do with a specific event that triggers a reaction.
-Loud noises such as lightening, thunderstorms or construction can scare your pet into trembling or hiding away.
-If they can’t find a safe place to hide, they may try to escape or run away.
+Loud noises such as lightning, thunderstorms, or construction can scare your pet into trembling or hiding away.
+They may try to escape or run away if they can’t find a safe place to hide.

 Anxiety, on the other hand, typically comes before an event has happened.
-A pet may suddenly become anxious when they see you picking up your briefcase or packing your luggage which are acts associated with being left home alone.
+A pet may suddenly become anxious when they see you picking up your briefcase or packing your luggage, which is associated with being left home alone.
 Separation anxiety is one of the most common forms of anxiety in pets.
 This type of anxiety and fear can also come from past experiences with previous owners or animal shelters.
 Traumatic events or abandonment can add to present anxiousness or fearful behavior.

 Unfamiliar Social Situations or Environments

-When pets are unfamiliar being around other people, places, or pets, they may exhibit very aggressive behavior or very timid behavior.
-When young dogs and cats aren’t properly socialized or introduced to places outside of home, new experiences can be overwhelming for them.
+When pets are unfamiliar with other people, places, or pets, they may exhibit very aggressive behavior or very timid behavior.
+When young dogs and cats aren’t properly socialized or introduced to places outside the home, new experiences can be overwhelming.
 They may try to hide behind you or under a safe hiding spot.
 Similarly, pets that come from neglectful or abusive situations may be distrustful of others.